For Beginners: How to Add Worker Nodes to Home K8s

 Terminal window

-# Assign worker label to worker node
+# Assign the worker label to the worker node

 kubectl label nodes test-02 node-role.kubernetes.io/worker=